-Recent work in 2009 by Trouet, et al. has shown that the Medieval Climate Anomaly (MCA), also known as the Medieval Warm Period, was the result of a persistent positive NAO.
-Specifically, "The persistent positive phase reconstructed for the MCA appears to be associated with prevailing La Niña-like conditions possibly initiated by enhanced solar irradiance and/or reduced volcanic activity and amplified and prolonged by enhanced AMOC", where AMOC stands for Atlantic meridional overturning circulation.
+Recent work in 2009 by Trouet, et al. [3] has shown that the Medieval Climate Anomaly (MCA), also known as the Medieval Warm Period, was the result of a persistent positive NAO.
+Specifically, [4] "The persistent positive phase reconstructed for the MCA appears to be associated with prevailing La Niña-like conditions possibly initiated by enhanced solar irradiance and/or reduced volcanic activity and amplified and prolonged by enhanced AMOC", where AMOC stands for Atlantic meridional overturning circulation.

-CLIMATE IMPACT OF VOLCANIC ACTIVITY
+2. CLIMATE IMPACT OF VOLCANIC ACTIVITY

 While the volcanic record does show somewhat reduced activity during the Medieval Warm Period, reduced volcanic activity is not likely to be the dominant factor for changes in the NAO.
 For one thing, volcanic eruptions generally only have an impact on climate for a period of about six months, although some, such as Tambora in 1815, can affect climate for a couple of years-the year of 1816 was known as "the year without a summer" in New England and Canada.
 Periods of reduced volcanic activity, as will be seen, also coincide with strong negative phase NAOs.
-If decreased volcanic activity is to be causally related to positive phase NAOs, increased volcanic activity should also correlate with negative phase NAOs or the termination of positive phase NAOs.
+If decreased volcanic activity should also correlate with negative phase NAOs or the termination of positive phase NAOs.
 The volcanic record does not show this to be the case.